Gopiandcode/java-projects/gopiandcode-xcs/readme.md

-# RCS Learning Classifier Systme Java Implementation
+# RCS Learning Classifier System Java Implementation
 Reference: me.

 This is an implementation of an algorithm I'm working on.
 It's a modification of a standard XCS, which is also present in this repo.